macmade/Creatures-Evolution/Ideas.md

 ======

   - Log energy gained after a meal
+  - Maximum energy setting for creatures
   - Recovery time for combat
-  - Maximum energy setting for creatures
+  - Dedicated combat settings to unclutter attack/defense settings?
+  - Combat energy cost also if attack/defense are inactive?

 Ideas
 =====